 Since the onset of the COVID-19 pandemic, businesses and employers consistently look to Ian for counsel on COVID-19 company policies, including workplace safety plans, vaccine mandates, testing programs and post-pandemic return-to-office plans, among other related matters.
-He is also highly sought after by numerous media publications – including The New York Times, The Wall Street Journal, CNBC, Politico, Washington Examiner, Bloomberg Law and Law360 – as a go-to source with respect to the federal government’s September 2021 vaccine mandate for businesses with more than 100 employees.
+He is also highly sought after by numerous media publications – including The New York Times, The Wall Street Journal, CNBC, Politico, Washington Examiner, Bloomberg Law and Law360 – as a go-to source with respect to cutting edge issues impacting the modern workplace.

 Fortune 500 companies, professional sports leagues and member clubs, media giants, performing arts organizations, financial and professional services institutions and emerging companies alike all turn to Ian for his “Go-To Thought Leadership” (National Law Review) and innovative solutions to enrich their workplaces.
 Blending nearly two decades of practice in labor and employment law with his salient in-house counsel perspective, and coupled with his appreciation of the human experience, Ian takes pride in helping employers anticipate and respond to the impact of world events, social justice movements (#MeToo; BLM; Pay Equity), and an ever-evolving legal and digital landscape.
 Viewing thorny legal situations through the prism of business opportunity, Ian partners with employers to realize their strategic visions and become best in class people-organizations.

 Prior to joining Loeb & Loeb, Ian was a partner and a member of several international law firms, where among other accomplishments, he served as co-leader of his practice group, and co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
 Pyett, a decision which modified 35 years of labor law.